ddrohan/dynamic-web-dev-labs/lab01/step_2.md

 ![](../lab01/images01/lab01s11.png)

-The next step will involve bringing in our angular files to get the front-end implemented.
+The next step will involve customising our home page (although customising is a bit of a stretch!)